jeesup0103/CodeReviewBot/README.md

     pip install openai requests python-dotenv
     ```

-3. Create a `.env` file in the root directory and add your GitHub token and OpenAI API key (not needed when using github actions):
+3. Create a `.env` file in the root directory and add your GitHub token and OpenAI API key
     ```env
     GH_TOKEN=your_github_token
     OPENAI_API_KEY=your_openai_api_key